guipleite/GridFighter/README.md

 <p align="center"><img src="./gameFiles/Assets/Menus/title.png" /></p>

-GridFighter is a turn based combat game, where your objective is to defend a town from a monster attack, to do that you'll need to defeat waves of enemies .
+GridFighter is a turn based combat game, where your objective is to defend a town from a monster attack, to do that you'll need to defeat waves of enemies.
 </br>

 ![alt text](./Capture.JPG)